KostasEreksonas/st-kostas/README.md

 # Installation

-In this section I will add instructions how to install this my custom `st` build.
+In this section I will provide instructions for installing my custom `st` build.

 1. Clone this git repository:

 `git clone https://github.com/KostasEreksonas/st-kostas.git`

-2. Go to the folder cloned repository:
+2. Go to the folder of the cloned repository:

 `cd st-kostas`